thijserven/hono-zod-validator-i18n/README.md

 ## `zValidatorI18n`

-The `zValidatorI18n` function works exactly the same as the original `zValidator` function from `@hono/zod-validator` so it can still except a custom hook function.
+The `zValidatorI18n` function works exactly the same as the original `zValidator` function from `@hono/zod-validator` so you can still add a custom hook function.

 ```ts
 zValidatorI18n('json', schema, (result, c) => {